zrcni/distributed-saga/docs/PUBLISHING_PACKAGES.md

 - `@zrcni/distributed-saga-board-ui`: ^0.0.1
 - `ejs`: ^3.1.9

-Ensure the UI package is also published before publishing the express package.
+⚠️ **Important**: Ensure both the API and UI packages are published before publishing the Express package.